Dagsboro, Delaware

 Dagsboro is a town in Sussex County, Delaware, United States.
-The population was 805 at the 2010 census.
+As of the 2020 census, Dagsboro had a population of 870.
 It is part of the Salisbury, Maryland-Delaware Metropolitan Statistical Area.

 History

 Dagsboro, incorporated in the early 1900s, is a town that is energized in summer by Delaware Route 26 beach traffic.
 The town, in the Indian River School District, was founded in 1747 and has been known as Blackfoot Town, Dagsbury and Dagsborough.
-It was named for John Dagworthy (1721–1784), a brigadier general of the Sussex County Militia during the American Revolutionary War.
+It was named for John Dagworthy, a brigadier general of the Sussex County Militia during the American Revolutionary War.

 Geography

-Dagsboro is located at (38.5492801, –75.2457443).
+Dagsboro is located at (38.5492801, −75.2457443).

 According to the United States Census Bureau, the town has a total area of 2.3 sqmi, all land.